-At Navin Field, Browns' hurler Earl Hamilton no-hits the Tigers, 5-1.
-Detroit gets on the scoreboard in the fourth inning thanks to a Ty Cobb walk, a two-base error and a fielder's choice, ruining the southpaw's bid for a shutout.
+At Navin Field, Browns' hurler Earl Hamilton no-hits the Tigers, 5-1, becoming the first hurler to accomplish the feat without recording a strikeout.
+Detroit gets on the scoreboard in the fourth inning thanks to a Ty Cobb walk, a two-base error, and a fielder's choice, ruining the southpaw's bid for a shutout.

 At Fenway Park, Boston's Dutch Leonard no-hits the Browns, 4-0.
-The 24-year old Red Sox southpaw will finish the season 18-12 en route to Boston's World Championship.
+The 24 year-old Red Sox southpaw will finish the season 18-12, contributing to Boston's World Championship.

 At the Polo Grounds, the Giants beat the Dodgers, 1-0, on an unearned run in the bottom in the ninth in a contest that takes only fifty-six minutes to complete.
 Pete Compton's base hit off Jack Combs plates Larry Doyle, who had singled to lead off the frame and moved to third on Ollie O'Mara's errant throw on a sacrifice bunt.

-In his final major league at bat, 40 year-old A's outfielder Tris Speaker is struck out by Red Sox hurler Red Ruffing.
-The 'Grey Eagle' ends his 22-year Hall of Fame career with a .345 batting average, sixth best in major league history.
+Tris Speaker, in his final major league at bat, is struck out by Red Sox hurler Red Ruffing.
+The 40 year-old A's outfielder known as the 'Grey Eagle' ends his 22-year Hall of Fame career with a .345 batting average, sixth best in major league history.